 In ways only He can, my Father dropped me both little and large pieces of manna to feed my soul as I stood witness to Her life-altering transformation.

-Only God gracious allows a brief season of suffering so we can empathize as the Her’s in our life suffer far greater than we ever did.
+Only our gracious God allows a brief season of suffering so we can empathize as the Her’s in our life suffer far greater than we ever did.

 Infertility and miracle babies and redeemed callings.
-Those are the story of my life.
+Those are the stories of my life.

-Postpartum depression, marriages held together only by stubbornness and sworn vows, navigating life through bottles of pills.
-Those are not my story.
+Postpartum depression, marriages held together by stubbornness and sworn vows, navigating life through bottles of pills, those are not my story.

 They were part of Her story.

 Her.
 She is no longer the Her I once knew.
 That Her disappeared during those eight days.
-I witnessed it.
-Even from a four-hour distance and through only a single phone line.
-And in the weeks and months that followed, I continued to watch her grow and change and become both truly herself and a complete stranger.
+I witnessed it, even from a four-hour distance through only a single phone line.
+In the weeks and months that followed, I continued to watch her grow and change and become both truly herself and a complete stranger.

-We share a past, a connection, a battle, a victory.
-And we share it only because God gives us exactly what we need at the exact right time to face the exact challenges this broken world plans for us.
+She and I, we share a past, a connection, a battle, a victory and we share it only because God gives us exactly what we need at the exact right time to face the exact challenges this broken world plans for us.

 Today, I anxiously await our scheduled meeting I see on my calendar.
 Excited to spend some time getting to know the healed and whole and changed Her she has grown to be.